Truly Hatchett

-Truly Hatchett (June 17, 1881 - April 1, 1970) was a real estate investor and state legislator in Maryland.
+Truly Hatchett (June 17, 1881 – April 1, 1970) was a real estate investor and state legislator in Maryland.
 He and Emery Cole were the first African Americans to serve in the Maryland House of Delegates.
 He joined the House on November 2, 1954.
-He represented Baltimore.
-He was a Democrat.
+Hatchett represented Baltimore, and was a Democrat.
 In 1928, he served as Exalted Ruler of the Monument Lodge of Benevolent and Protective Order of Elks.

 He had two brothers, a half-brother, and three half-sisters.